tomcritchlow/book/_chapters/introduction.md

 ### 2. Improv as a tool to change clients

+Giving advice is a tricky business, and it can feel frustrating.
+Clients get in the way of your good ideas all the time!
+But if you want to build a sustainable, effective consulting practice you need to find a way to enjoy the resistance.
+To embrace the fact that changing clients is hard.

 Changing clients is hard.
 They're primed to reject change, they're designed to be stable systems.
 As an outsider we need to first understand the real reason we're there and then find surprising ways to effect change.

 The archetype of the fool helps us navigate the internal/external role of the consultant.
 In this section we'll also explore why perhaps "solving problems" isn't the real role of the consultant in the first place.